zhubonan/aiida-castep/docs/source/user_guide/outputs.rst

 .. note:: Parents and children may or may not share the same **parameters**.
    It depends on whether there is any change in parameters.

+The command ``verdi node tree`` is useful for drawing a tree of children in terminal.